Employing Continuous Integration inspired workflows for benchmarking of scientific software -- a use case on numerical

-A related presentation, partly by the same authors, is available online \cite{Bernholdt2022}.
-They argue that for research codes which are maintained over a long period of time, the ``investment'' in sophisticated software engineering practices such as testing requires more work in the beginning but pays off over time.
-In their presentation, they especially address the issues of designing software for flexibility and extensibility, collaborative software development and the design of testing strategies for complex software systems.
-They again emphasize the importance of testing, since it guarantees reproducibility of published results.
+A related presentation, partly by Dubey and her co-authors, is available online \cite{Bernholdt2022}.
+They argue that for research codes maintained over a long period of time, the ``investment'' in sophisticated software engineering practices such as testing requires more work in the beginning but pays off over time.
+In their presentation, they especially address the issues of designing software for flexibility and extensibility, collaborative software development, and the design of testing strategies for complex software systems.
+They again emphasize the importance of testing, since it guarantees the reproducibility of published results.